 Development

-kcwarden uses Poetry for dependency management and bundling.
-You might want to use pipx to install Poetry.
+kcwarden uses uv for dependency management and bundling.
+You might want to use pipx to install uv.

-After Poetry is set up, you can install all dependencies (including development dependencies) using poetry install.
+After uv is set up, you can install all dependencies (including development dependencies) using uv sync --dev.

 Linting and Formatting

 ruff is used as linter and code formatter.
-It can be executed using poetry run ruff . --fix for linting with automatic fixes and poetry run ruff format . for formatting.
+It can be executed using uv run ruff check . --fix for linting with automatic fixes and uv run ruff format . for formatting.

 The pipeline only succeeds if the code is formatted and there are no linting issues.